 All Florida students participate in the state's assessment and accountability system.
-The Florida Standards Alternate Assessment (FSAA) is designed for students whose participation in the general statewide assessment program (Florida Standards Assessments, Statewide Science Assessment, Next Generation Sunshine State Standards End-of-Course Assessments) is not appropriate, even with accommodations.
-The FSAA measures student academic performance on the Access Points in Language Arts, Mathematics, and Science, and Social Studies.
-Access Points are academic expectations written specifically for students with significant cognitive disabilities.
+The Florida Standards Alternate Assessment (FSAA) is designed for students whose participation in the general statewide assessment program (Florida Standards Assessments, Statewide Science Assessment, Next Generation Sunshine State Standards End-of Course Assessments) is not appropriate, even with accommodations.
+The FSAA measures student academic performance on the Access Points in Llanguage Aarts, Mmathematics, and Secience, and Secience, and Secience Secience academic expectations written specifically for students with significant cognitive disabilities.
 They reflect the essence or core intent of the standards that apply to all students in the same grade, but at reduced levels of complexity.